lyy973/OSFA/README.md

 ### Code for  Paper "Person Re-identification based on Multi-scale Feature Learning"

+Our main model code will be sorted out soon, thanks for your attention!

 This code is developed based on pytorch framework.

 #### Prerequisites